-Summer Wood, Her Space and Her Lovable Writing Companion.
+Summer Wood, Her Spaces and Her Lovable Writing Companion.

 I have a desk.
 It’s that flat space where I stack things so tall that the piles wobble and slide into one another.
 Every so often I clear a space and try to re-establish my authority, but it never works for long.
 The papers multiply when my back is turned.
 They clamor for attention.
 I don’t get much writing done there.